 Supta Baddha Konasana (Reclining bound Angle Pose)

 Lie down on your back with arms extended and relaxed at your sides, palms facing up.
 Bend the knees and touch the soles of your feet together so your knees open to the sides.
-Breath deeply and relax into this pose for 10 breaths.
+Breath deeply and relax into this hip opening yoga pose for 10 breaths.